remotivelabs/remotivelabs-topology-examples/android/README.md

 # Android example

-> This demo is still being improved, please reach out if you have issues or questions. mailto:support@remotivelabs.com, alternatively book a slot via: https://www.remotivelabs.com/contact
+> This demo is still being improved, please reach out if you have issues or questions. mailto:support@remotivelabs.com, alternatively book a slot via: <https://www.remotivelabs.com/contact>

 ![Example](docs/RemotiveToplogy_ans_AAOS.gif)

 This demo is built of top of lighting and steering and show bidirectional communication with Android.
+The goal is for you to be be able to follow a recorded drive through Android and observe the location and speed.
+You can also adjust the temperature in the Android UI and see that the signals are passed back into the topology.

-- IHU connected over SOME/IP runnind Android with live location source
+- IHU connected over SOME/IP running Android with live location source

 Notice while the example is showing ECUs possible present in a real vehicle, the signals and implementations are simplified to make the example easy to understand.
 The goal is not intended to be fully realistic.